-This type of cognitive shortcut in decision making is what leads people to forget about us bi folks.
-Many folks assume when they see a man kiss another man on the street, that both men in the couple are gay.
-Needless to say, these men may in fact be bi.
-However, our brains have been taught to make a snap judgment.
-Because of this, we think, men who kiss men are gay.
-Instead of thinking, while some who kiss men are gay, many are bisexual.
+This type of cognitive shortcut in decision-making is what leads people to forget about us bi folks.
+Many folks assume when they see a man kiss another man on the street that both men in the couple are gay.
+Needless to say, these men may, in fact, be bi.
+However, our brains have been taught to make snap judgments.
+Because of this, we think, "Men who kiss men are gay."
+Instead of thinking, "While some who kiss men are gay, many are bisexual."

 Only since coming out as bi have I realized the human tendency to think in binaries when it's inappropriate to do so.
 This is because so many people attempt to put my sexuality into a black and white, gay/straight binary when it doesn't neatly fit into either of the two boxes.

 Consequently, I now see the world in shades of gray.
 I do my best not to assume based on stereotypes or make snap judgments about a person's identity or character.
 I attempt to look at all the possible outcomes of a situation instead of only looking for the most likely one.

 I do this because I know that when I make out with a guy on the street, I'm still not gay.
 I'm able to extrapolate this, knowing that in many situations, what may seem like a simple black and white scenario, actually is not.